swimorsink/spring-aspectj-examples/README.md

 In the process, I was confused by the mixed documentation between the various ways you can use Spring and AspectJ.

 What I needed were simple examples with the minimum set of annotations needed to make things 'work'.

+I focused on using objects created outside of the Spring context.
+In other words, they were created using `new` instead of `context.getBean()`.
+I still needed the Autowireds to work properly because we were adding Spring to a legacy codebase where instantiating everything via Spring was not an option.

 Hopefully these snippets save you time.

 ## External Links